 When someone dies and you make that first call to us, in addition to our usual questions we will ask for confirmation that anybody present has had the opportunity to say their goodbyes as we will require the room/facility to be vacated when we transfer your loved one into our care.
 This is for the safety of our staff.

-We will conduct all arrangements remotely using technology (phone, email, facetime, Skype etc).
+We can conduct funeral arrangements by meeting with a family representative at our office observing physical distancing protocols or we can do a funeral arrangement remotely using technology (phone, email, facetime, Skype etc).
 We will work with you to make this time as easy as possible given the difficult restrictions the Ministry of Health have placed on the Funeral profession.

 We are committed to providing our families with great service in the weeks and months ahead but please understand that there may be some changes to our usual practices as the situation changes.
 If you have any questions or would like to discuss how the situation might affect your specific funeral, please contact our office so we can assist further.